edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 #### 12:00 - 12:40 - Wintergarden - Low Cost, Cloud Native, Open Standard Java on Azure Kubernetes Service

 My biased opinion recommends my own session.
-[Emily Jiang](https://twitter.com/emilyfhjiang) and will address this fact.
-Customers have made it clear: they want Kubernetes, but they want it easy and affordable.
+[Emily Jiang](https://twitter.com/emilyfhjiang) and will observe that customers have made it clear: they want Kubernetes, but they want it easy and affordable.
 It is possible to address these two competing concerns by using open source runtimes on commodity hardware.
 This lecture shows how to use the EPLv1 licensed Open Liberty runtime on vanilla Azure Kubernetes Service.

-If I wasn't giving this talk, though, I would attend [Johan Janssen's](https://twitter.com/johanjanssen42) "Why and How to Upgrade to Java 17" in Silverado.
+If I wasn't giving this talk, I would attend [Johan Janssen's](https://twitter.com/johanjanssen42) "Why and How to Upgrade to Java 17" in Silverado.
 I find an in-person conference is really great for these "one stop shop" sessions.

 #### 13:00 - 13:40 - Silverado - The Project that Changed my Mind on Java Modules